Eye on the Arctic: Video Archive

 In the lead up to the project, we’re dipping into our vault and bringing you some of the interviews we’ll be featuring.

-Today, we bring you our conversation with Nunavut artist and printmaker Jolly Atagooyuk, filmed at Uqqurmiut Centre for Arts & Crafts in Pangnirtung, Nunavut in 2011.
+Today, we bring you our conversation with Nunavut artist and printmaker Ningeokuluk Teevee, filmed at Kinngait Studios, Nunavut in 2010.

 Write to Eilís Quinn at eilis.quinn(at)cbc.ca